Geography: Scale

 Scale in the context of a map is the ratio between a distance measured on the map and the corresponding distance as measured on the ground.
 This concept is fundamental to the discipline of geography, not just cartography, in that phenomena being investigated appear different depending on the scale used.
-Scale is the frame that geographers use to measure space, and ultimately to try and understand a place.
+Scale is the frame that geographers use to measure space, and ultimately to understand a place.

 Laws of geography

+During the quantitative revolution, geography shifted to an empirical law-making (nomothetic) approach.
+Several laws of geography have been proposed since then, most notably by Waldo Tobler and can be viewed as a product of the quantitative revolution.
 In general, some dispute the entire concept of laws in geography and the social sciences.
-These criticisms have been addressed by Tobler and others.
+These criticisms have been addressed by Tobler and others, such as Michael Frank Goodchild.
 However, this is an ongoing source of debate in geography and is unlikely to be resolved anytime soon.
 Several laws have been proposed, and Tobler's first law of geography is the most generally accepted in geography.
 Some have argued that geographic laws do not need to be numbered.
 The existence of a first invites a second, and many have proposed themselves as that.
 It has also been proposed that Tobler's first law of geography should be moved to the second and replaced with another.
 A few of the proposed laws of geography are below: